crisvond/Auto-Token-Distribution/README.md

-# ERC20 rewards to NFT holder Distribution System
+# ERC20 Rewards to NFT Holder Distribution System

-This project contains a smart contract-based solution to distribute ERC20 rewards to NFT holders.
-The system includes different contracts and an off-chain service for managing NFT ownership snapshots and reward distributions.
+This project provides a smart contract-based solution for distributing ERC20 rewards to NFT holders.
+The system includes various contracts and an off-chain service for managing NFT ownership snapshots and reward distributions.

 ## Table of Contents